What is Pill Esophagitis?

 What causes pill esophagitis?

 While the esophagus is often thought of as a rigid tube that helps food pass from the mouth into the stomach, it is actually a muscular structure that stretches to accommodate food, fluids, and medications.
 Sometimes, the esophagus is unable to stretch enough to allow pills to pass through.
 When this happens, pills can get stuck in the esophagus and cause tissue damage.
-Pill esophagitis is a condition caused by medications that lodge in the esophagus, dissolve there, and cause ulcers, inflammation, and damage to the esophageal tissue.
+Pill esophagitis is a condition caused by medications that lodge in the esophagus, dissolve there, and cause ulcers, inflammation, and other damage to the esophageal tissue.

 Who is at risk for pill esophagitis?